GrimbiXcode/glassworm-scanner/README.md

 - `MIN_SCORE` (default: 60) - Minimum severity score to report
 - `INCLUDE_LOW` (default: 0) - Set to '1' to include low-severity findings
 - `INSPECT_TIMEOUT` (default: 15000) - Timeout in milliseconds for inspecting each file
+- `CI` (default: false) - Set to 'true' for CI-friendly output (no progress bars)
+- `FAIL_ON` (default: 'critical') - Exit code threshold: 'critical', 'high', 'medium', 'low', or 'none'

 ### Examples